 Beta QRv2 Pocket Clip

 I'm not sure there is a lot to talk about.
+That's a new one for me.
 Did I mention boom goes the dynamite?
 The clip holds securely but it does rotate.
 This is going to upset some people, but that's just the way it's got to be.
 I mean, come on, I made it pocket clip compatible...let's get excited about that part!

 The only "trick" is actually getting the pocket clip back off once the cap is snapped in place.